-*new update as of April 2021* Telehealth includes audio-only for the delivery of behavioral health services for an established patient (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* Telehealth includes audio-only for the delivery of behavioral health services for an established patient (applies to Medicaid and private payers).

-*new update as of April 2021* The originating site is any location where the patient is located (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* The originating site is any location where the patient is located (applies to Medicaid and private payers).

-*new update as of April 2021* Consent for telehealth services can be given verbally during the initial telehealth consultation, provided a signed statement is collected within ten days (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* Consent for telehealth services can be given verbally during the initial telehealth consultation, provided a signed statement is collected within ten days (applies to Medicaid and private payers).

 TELEHEALTH DEFINITION: “The use of medical information electronically exchanged from one site to another, whether synchronously or asynchronously, to aid a health care provider in the diagnosis or treatment of a patient”